 Concept Notes and Full Applications must be made on official Sakchyam Challenge Fund forms, available under the following URLs:

-All documentation must be submitted electronically to firstname.lastname@example.org by the deadline date.
-Early submission of draft Concept Notes and Full Applications are welcome, so that the Challenge Fund Managers can check in advance their completeness and give guidance to bidders.
+Concept Notes and Full Applications must be made on official Sakchyam Challenge Fund forms, available from the Sakchyam Programme Office in Kathmandu and Regional Offices, or downloadable from the official Sakchyam Programme website www.sakchyam.com.np.
+All documentation must be submitted on paper and electronically to firstname.lastname@example.org by the deadline date.
+Early submission of Full Applications and Concept Notes are welcome, so that the Challenge Fund Managers can check in advance their completeness and give guidance to bidders.

 CONTRACTING AND DISBURSEMENT ARRANGEMENTS